OVERVIEW

 Visible control builds AI trust

-Users trusted AI-generated content more when they could shape the strategy step by step, rather than receiving opaque outputs upfront.
+Users trusted the AI-generated content more when they shaped the strategy first.

 Campaign setup uncertainty drove more drop-off than any visual complexity issue.